panda3d/panda3d-docs/pipeline/model-file-formats.rst

 Panda3D also provides a plug-in out of the box that integrates with the Assimp library.
-This third-party library supports a broad range of different formats, such as .obj, .stl and .dxf, allowing them to be loaded into Panda3D without a conversion step.
+This third-party library supports a broad range of different formats, such as .obj, .stl and .dxf, allowing them to be loaded into Panda3D without an explicit conversion step.

 The full list of supported formats is available on this page: